probcomp/Venturecxx/doc/on-log-density-of-counts.md

   rate of a rejection sampler as a way to estimate the probability of the data under the model.

+1/11/16: Additional proposal: when available, provide access to both.
+- One way to do this would be to augment the above proposal with an optional method named along the lines of "logDensityOfCountedSequence", or "logDensityOfCountedSequenceCorrection", the latter returning the difference.
+- It may also be possible to maintain the constant p(x_i|t) alongside the sufficient statistic t.

 Note: This decision has no effect on gradientOfLogDensityOfCounts, because the p(x_i|t) term is additive in log space and its derivative with respect to theta is zero.